Man surfing while wearing an Apple Watch Series 10

-What’s the difference between a smartwatch or a fitness tracker?
+What’s the difference between a smartwatch and a fitness tracker?

-Like a fitness tracker, a smartwatch will keep you up to date on how many steps you’ve taken, the distance you’ve covered, the calories you’ve burned, and some will also give you 24/7 heart rate.
-People choose a smartwatch over a fitness tracker so they can stay connected to their texts, calls, email, and other social media updates.
+Like a fitness tracker, a smartwatch will keep you up to date on how many steps you’ve taken, the distance you’ve covered, the calories you’ve burned, and many will also give you 24/7 heart rate.
+People choose a smartwatch over a fitness tracker so they can stay connected to their texts, calls, e-mail, and other social media updates as well.
+Some also prefer them as a wristwatch replacement.

 GPS and GPS watches

 When you begin your search for a fitness tracker or smartwatch, one of the features you’ll see offered is GPS.
-GPS (Global Positioning System) can locate wherever you are in the world thanks to a process called triangulation.
-Triangulation is determined by satellites, and to accurately track you a signal is bounced back and forth while you’re running, walking, biking, or hiking.
+Global Positioning System (GPS) can locate wherever you are in the world thanks to a process called triangulation.
+Triangulation is determined by satellites, and to accurately track you, a signal is bounced back and forth while you’re running, walking, biking, or hiking.
 GPS can be very accurate, and it’s a great feature if you’d like to see maps of where you went on your run or you want a more precise idea of your speed or how far you ran.

-One thing to note if you’re interested in GPS is that it’s offered as built-in GPS, connected GPS, or in GPS watches.
-Built-in GPS gives you precise tracking for your distance and will map out your routes right on the watch so you don’t need your phone along for your run.
-With connected GPS, your fitness tracker or smartwatch will use your phone’s GPS to track you, and you’ll always have to carry your phone along if you want to map your work out.
+One thing to note if you’re interested in GPS is that it’s offered either as built-in GPS or connected GPS.
+Built-in GPS gives you precise tracking for your distance and will map your routes right on the watch.
+This means you don’t need your phone along for your run.
+With connected GPS, your fitness tracker or smartwatch uses your phone’s GPS to track you.
+So, you’ll have to carry your phone along if you want to map your work out.

-A GPS watch is a watch with GPS onboard.
-While it can have a simple style and tracking like a fitness tracker, GPS watches may offer you smartwatch features like touchscreens, on-screen workouts, music storage, and text or call notifications.
-GPS watches are a favourite for runners who are trying to improve endurance and pace, and cyclists love them because they can identify speed, pinpoint exactly where they might have struggled on their ride, and map out where they’ve been.
+Pretty much every premium smartwatch has built-in GPS nowadays.
+Some fitness trackers so as well.
+Smartwatches (or fitness trackers) with GPS are a favourite for runners who are trying to improve endurance and pace.
+Cyclists also love them because they can identify speed, pinpoint exactly where they might have struggled on their ride, and map out where they’ve been.

 Why choose a fitness tracker